GabeDel/Updated-Profile/README.md

-# The "about.html" is my startin file.
+# The "about.html" is my starting file.